-As of December 31, 2021, we had 250 patents granted and over 390 pending patent applications in China, and 17 patents granted and 156 pending patent applications in other jurisdictions, such as the United States and Europe.
+As of September 30, 2021, we had 233 patents granted and over 360 pending patent applications in China, and 16 patents granted and 133 pending patent applications in other jurisdictions, such as the United States and Europe.
 We cannot assure you that all our pending patent applications will result in issued patents.
 Even if our patent applications succeed and we are issued patents accordingly, it is still uncertain whether these patents will be contested, circumvented, or invalidated in the future.
 In addition, the rights granted under any issued patents may not provide us with meaningful protection or competitive advantages.
 The claims under any patents may not be broad enough to prevent others from developing technologies that are similar or that achieve results similar to ours.
 It is also possible that the intellectual property rights of others could bar us from licensing and exploiting our patents.
-Numerous patents and pending patent applications owned by others exist in the fields where we have developed and are developing our technology.
-These patents and patent applications might have priority over our patent applications and could subject our patent applications to invalidation.
+Numerous patents and pending patent applications and could subject our patent applications to invalidation.
 Finally, in addition to those who may claim priority, any of our existing patents or pending patent applications may also be challenged by others on the basis that they are otherwise invalid or unenforceable.